Configuring GitLab Runner on OpenShift

 Passing properties to GitLab Runner Operator

 When creating a Runner, you can configure it by setting properties in its spec.
-For example, you can specify the GitLab URL it will be registered in, or the name of the secret that contains the registration token:
+For example, you can specify the GitLab URL where the runner is registered, or the name of the secret that contains the registration token:

 apiVersion: apps.gitlab.com/v1beta2